 As rationale becomes more individualised and collectiveness more confusing a study into the re-emerging British UFO phenomena (Randles and Warrington, 1979) in relation to current political and geographic tensions is a telling way from which to measure the psychological state of a divided nation and opportunity to realign philosophical priorities.

 Through the 'acceptable' metaphysical intervention of the UFO this project investigates the role of the ‘psychic product’, how it is manifested, and how it is encountered through 'visionary rumours'.
-In a collaborative exhibition 'Country for Sale', the UFO acts as a reference to nature and science, posing a plausible myth that satisfies a human fetish for discovering an alternative real.
+In a collaborative exhibition 'State of Unsettlement', the UFO acts as a reference to nature and science, posing a plausible myth that satisfies a human fetish for discovering an alternative real.
 It investigates new possible futures outside the current commercial and industrialised modes for living.

 Jung, C. G. (1959) Flying Saucers: A modern myth of things seen in the sky.
 Routledge.

 Randles, J. (1983) The startling facts of the investigation into the Pennine UFO mystery.
 Granada Publishing.